clach04/OpenROAD_proxygen/readme.md

 files.
 Select a template from the "Template Jobs:" table and click the table control (top right of table) then "Edit Template...".

-ProxyGen can be run in batch mode by using the "-/appflags jobfile=\[location of config XML file\]" switch at the command line.
+ProxyGen can be run in batch mode by using the `-/appflags jobfile=\[location of config XML file\]` switch at the command line.
 Running proxygen.bat simplifies this by taking an optional single argument which will be used as a jobfile.